-What should I put on my Intent to participate for the Research Engagement Area?
+What should I put on my Application for the Research Engagement Area?

 You should include what area of research you plan to focus your efforts as well as your major professor, culminating project, and/or timeframe.

 Do I have to be a science major to do research?

 FSU encourages research in all majors.
 Research is not limited to the sciences and laboratory work; it includes creative endeavors in the arts; such as a film or theater performance.
 Refer to the Office of Undergraduate Research and Academic Engagement for more information.

 How long do I have to do research to qualify for Garnet and Gold Scholars Society?